tsuijten/smart-crop/README.md

-# Photo Processor
+# Smart Crop

-A Python script that processes photos to make them square (or custom ratio) and face-centered.
-It uses MTCNN for accurate face detection and handles EXIF orientation data.
+A Python tool that intelligently crops photos to any aspect ratio while preserving the most important parts of the image.
+It uses MTCNN for accurate face detection and automatically centers the crop on detected faces, making it perfect for group photos and portraits.

 ## Features